-Diaphragmatic breathing is a type of a breathing exercise that helps strengthen your diaphragm, an important muscle that helps you breathe.
-This breathing exercise is also sometimes called belly breathing or abdominal breathing.
+Diaphragmatic breathing is a breathing exercise that engages your diaphragm, an important muscle that enables you to breathe.

 Let’s learn more about how diaphragmatic breathing benefits you, how to get started, and what the research says about it.

 If you have a lung condition, talk with a doctor before trying breathing exercises.

 The most basic type of diaphragmatic breathing is done by inhaling through your nose and breathing out through your mouth.

 Diaphragm breathing basics

 Here’s the basic procedure for diaphragmatic breathing.
 It may be easiest to practice while lying flat on your bed or the floor when you first start.